istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 ✔ No validation issues found when analyzing namespace: default.
 {{< /text >}}

-1. Check which waypoint is enforcing the L7 policy for your service or pod.
+1. Determine which waypoint is enforcing the L7 policy for your service or pod.

 If your source calls for the destination as its service's hostname or IP, use the `istioctl x ztunnel-config service` command to confirm your waypoint is used by the destination service.
 Following the example earlier, the `reviews` service should use the `reviews-svc-waypoint` while all other services in the `default` namespace should use the namespace `waypoint`.